SalishSeaCast/docs/code-notes/salishsea-nemo/quickstart/macOSX.rst

     echo $PATH

-Then see if the brew master is happy
+Then see if the brewmaster is happy

 .. code-block:: bash